nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

 - in a graph with multiple components if at any point you need to know if 2 nodes i.e node 3 and node 7 belong to the same component, we will probably use BFS/DFS to check that which is ok but it takes O(V + E) times now we can improve on this and find this in constant O(1) time by using disjoint set data structure
 - Also it is generally used in dynamic graph i.e graph with changing configuration
 - union will connect edges and can be implemented via rank or size, union by size is intuitive and preferred
-- as shown below after union of (6, 7) we checked is 4 & 1 belongs to same component and ds give no with const time
+- as shown below after union of (6, 7) we checked is 4 & 1 belongs to same component and disjoint ser gives no with const time
 - and next when you do rest of union and then ask the same question, this time ds will give you yes in O(1)
+- pattern to use this DS is dynamic configuration of graph i.e connecting edges of graph and or connected component prob dynamically , whenver there's need of connections/merging happening dynamically

 ![](img/ds1.jpg)